EmeraldSnorlax/manjarno/src/routes/index.svelte.md

 Holding back packages for two weeks can also cause security issues, but this issue is probably better addressed in the stability section.

-## "Suitable for beginners"

-Manjaro claims that it is a distribution that's suitable for both beginners and experienced users, this is also an opinion you can often hear on the internet.
-In reality, beginners shouldn't use rolling-release distros.
-If you're using one you need to be prepared for potential issues and bugs and know how to troubleshoot them because of the very frequent updates - with rolling-release distros you get the latest versions of packages which, while it might sound good, may result in problems with the packages.
-Frequent kernel updates can sometimes result in issues with drivers, and you have to troubleshoot these issues as well.

 ## Stability

 I have used both Manjaro and Arch for a while, and have ironically had fewer problems with the stability of Arch than Manjaro.
 Manjaro would often require coaxing to get packages to install, which seems to defeat the purpose of using Manjaro, a supposedly more user-friendly alternative to Arch.